 Although the Rules state that a Defendant only has ninety (90) days from the date of Sentencing, most Courts will allow a Petition to be filed at a much later date due to the fact that many Defendants did not know they truly had a right to file a Post Conviction Relief Petition.
 In fact, our Firm undertook a case in which the Defendant was seventeen (17) years into a thirty-five (35) year sentence, and we had filed the PCR and had the conviction reversed.
 The State never refiled charges and he was set free.

-Contact The Law Offices of David Michael Cantor and speak to our Arizona Appeals Attorneys about your case.
-We will assist you with your Post Conviction Relief Attorney if you choose to go that route.
+Contact The Law Offices of David Michael Cantor and speak to our Appeals Attorneys about your case.
+We will be happy to provide you with a Post Conviction Relief Attorney if you choose to go that route.